Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 Picking the Best CMS for Your Business

 While you can’t find “The Best CMS,” or one solution that best suits all websites, you can find the best CMS for your business.
-Your ideal platform will offer the amount of support you need, improve the ability of your teams to manage content, and ultimately, enable you to provide a desirable website experience for your visitors.
+Your ideal platform will offer the CMS features you need, improve the ability of your teams to manage content, and ultimately, enable you to provide a desirable website experience for your visitors.